hasherezade/process_overwriting/README.md

 It works only for a newly created process - injection to existing processes is not supported with this technique.

+WARNING: The size of the target image must be NOT SMALLER than the size of the payload image.

 Steps taken:

 1. creates a suspended process from a benign file (with CFG disabled)